VR vs AR vs MR: Differences and Real-Life Applications

 - 210436 views

 Reality technologies are gaining momentum.
 Have a look at the latest advancements in this industry:

 - Apple’s ARKit framework allows millions of iPhone and iPad owners to experience augmented reality (AR).

 - Facebook is working hard to bring virtual reality (VR) to wider audiences.

 - Microsoft is using mixed reality (MR) to combine virtual objects with the real world.

 But do you have a clear understanding of the differences between VR, AR, and MR?
-We’ve written this guide to explain what reality technologies are and how businesses can benefit from them.
+We’ve written this guide to explain what reality technologies are and how businesses can benefit from them in 2022.